mkalkandev/hotel-site/README.md

 # Project URL

-The project is published at: [Product preview card component](https://mkalkandev.github.io/hotel-site/)
+The project is published at: [Hotel-site](https://mkalkandev.github.io/hotel-site/)

 # Features